nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```

 ### Case 3:
-For interface type array, array element should be its implementation class objects.
+For interface type array, an array element should be its implementation class objects.

 ```java linenums="1"
 //Example